 A state that is able to affect or challenge the regional penetration by great powers.

 Identifying middle powers based solely on military capabilities can be misleading.
-Whereas Israel dominates the Middle East regional system militarily, it lacks political leverage and recognition to play the role of a regional hegemon.
-Iran and Turkey are in similar positions.
+Despite their material capabilities, Israel, Iran and Turkey lack the ideational appeal across the region to play a leadership role.
 Other states such as Egypt, Saudi Arabia, Iraq, and Syria have had at periods of time significant military capabilities but not sufficient to grant them regional leadership.
 Small states, such as the UAE and Qatar, have aspired to a leadership role despite their limited military and material capabilities.
-Consequently, the Middle East remains a multipolar system.
 At the same time, all these actors have performed roles and conducted foreign policies that have contributed to this regional order.
-The remainder of this section attempts to present a theoretical framework in attempt to move the middle power paradigm behind the Western tradition to include the concept of middle powers in regional hierarchies.
+The remainder of this section presents an analytical framework to account for the behavior of regional middle powers.

 In order to adapt middle power theory to explain foreign policy choices in the Middle East, this framework first challenges the positional criterion of middle power as located between great powers, and the normative criterion, the assumption that middle powers have a more virtuous foreign policy than other states in the system.
 First, positional criterion, including military capabilities and the relationship with great powers, is not sufficient to explain middle power behavior.
 On the one hand, states in the Middle East that have accumulated tremendous military capabilities, such as Israel and Turkey, while maintaining strong relationships with the United States.
 On the other hand, small states, such as Qatar and the UAE, lack these military capabilities, and they have succeeded to play a significant role in regional affairs through diplomacy, mediation, and foreign aid, what Kamrava terms “subtle power.”
-Second, the behavior of middle powers in the Middle East presents an empirical phenomenon against the normative criterion developed within the Western tradition in the middle power research program.
-Middle powers in the Middle East have often adopted revisionist foreign policies.
-Egypt under Nasser, Khomeini’s Iran, Syria under Assad, and Iraq under Saddam Hussein, all have adopted revisionist foreign policies that aim to overthrow the existing regional order while challenging the superpowers.
-Some middle powers have occasionally engaged in what appears to be normative behavior, such as building diplomatic niches, conflict mediation, etc. As Pinfari, such initiatives were often driven by material interests to shape the regional structure rather than an inherently virtuous foreign policy.
-Mediation efforts by Algeria, Saudi Arabia, and Egypt in various regional issues were rarely driven by normative or ideological driver.
-Similarly, illustrates that Saudi Arabia, in its endeavor to establish its status as an assertive regional power, has acted against international and Islamic norms, especially in the Yemen war.
+Second, the behavior of middle powers in the Middle East challenges the normative criterion developed within the Western tradition in the middle power research program.
+Whereas some regional middle powers in the Middle East have played a status-quo role to preserve the existing system—such as Saudi Arabia and pre-revolutionary Iran—, other regional middle powers have often adopted revisionist foreign policies.
+Egypt under Nasser, Khomeini’s Iran, Syria under Assad, and Iraq under Saddam Hussein, all have adopted foreign policies that aim to revise the existing regional order while resisting superpowers’ penetration of the region.
+Some middle powers have occasionally engaged in what appears to be normative behavior, such as building diplomatic niches, conflict mediation, etc. As Pinfari suggests, such initiatives were often driven by material interests to shape the regional structure rather than an inherently virtuous foreign policy.
+Mediation efforts by Algeria, Saudi Arabia, and Egypt over various regional issues were rarely driven by a normative or ideological driver.
+Similarly, the 2015 military intervention in Yemen illustrates that Saudi Arabia, in its endeavor to establish its status as an assertive regional power, has acted against international and Islamic norms.
+From this perspective, regional middle powers are not inherently virtuous or status-quo oriented.